-The school reported, as determined in Jerry’s Individual Education Plan (IEP), that Jerry needed an abundance of one-on-one time.
+The school reported, as determined by his Individual Education Plan (IEP), Jerry needed an abundance of one-on-one time.
 They assigned staff members to bring him to school and to take him home.
-Others were there “to be with him” at breaks, recess, and lunch.
-He was rarely “in the right mood” to interact with the other children.
+Others were there at breaks, recess, and lunch.
 His demeanor went, seemingly, from flat to fiery in a matter of moments.
 They used a token economy in the classroom to provide motivation and behavioral guidance.
 They also relied on Zero Tolerance as their discipline program.
 None of this seemed to help.
 Without hesitation, the Principal, teacher, and aides all agreed Jerry was their most difficult challenge of all their students.

-Instead, we told everyone we’d be developing a plan, and that we would like to collaborate with the teacher and aides.
-I said we were confident that, together, we could all help Jerry’s mother reach her goals.
-We also decided, at this first team meeting, that we were going to delay other recommendations, including psychiatric.
+Instead, we told everyone we’d be developing a plan and we’d like to collaborate with the teacher and aides.
+We all agreed we could all help Jerry’s mother reach her goals.
+We also decided at this first team meeting we were going to delay other recommendations, including psychiatric.
 It’s important to get everyone on board.
-They were skeptical, perhaps cynical, and they were expecting us to change Jerry.
+They were skeptical, and they were expecting us to change Jerry.
 Nevertheless, we had their commitment, and that’s all we wanted to accomplish at our initial meeting.

 Now, it was our turn.
 Angela and I needed to gather our team at the office.
 We needed to put together the plan.

 Angela and I began to talk about a plan on the way back to the office.
 Two things were evident.